eBay/digital-signature-verification-ebay-api/README.md

 - [draft-ietf-httpbis-message-signatures-11](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-11.html)
 - [draft-ietf-httpbis-digest-headers-10](https://www.ietf.org/archive/id/draft-ietf-httpbis-digest-headers-10.html)

-It is strongly recommended to read the above drafts.
+NOTE: It is strongly recommended that the above drafts be read.

 Four HTTP headers need to be added to each HTTP message sent to an API in scope (as defined above) and on behalf of a EU/UK domiciled seller:
 - Content-Digest: This header includes a SHA-256 digest over the HTTP payload, if any.
-It is not required to be sent for APIs that do not include a request payload (e.g., GET requests)
+It is not required to be sent for APIs that do not include a request payload (e.g., GET requests).
-- Signature-Key: This header includes the JWE as provided via the developer portal (or the above test JWE)
+- Signature-Key: This header includes the JWE as provided via the developer portal (or the test JWE provided below).
-- Signature-Input: This header indicates which headers and pseudo-headers and in which orders have been used to calculate the signature
+- Signature-Input: This header indicates which headers and pseudo-headers and in which orders have been used to calculate the signature.
-- Signature: This header includes the actual signature
+- Signature: This header includes the actual signature.

 ### Content-Digest Header
 This step can be skipped if there is no payload in the HTTP message (e.g., for a GET call).

-To add the Content-Digest header (specified in [draft-ietf-httpbis-digest-headers-10](https://www.ietf.org/archive/id/draft-ietf-httpbis-digest-headers-10.html)), calculate a SHA-256 digest over the HTTP payload.
-While the specification allows to add more than one digest (e.g., both SHA-256 and SHA-512), only a single digest using SHA-256 is supported in our case.
+To add the Content-Digest header (as specified in [draft-ietf-httpbis-digest-headers-10](https://www.ietf.org/archive/id/draft-ietf-httpbis-digest-headers-10.html)), calculate a SHA-256 digest over the HTTP payload.
+While the specification allows adding more than one digest (e.g., both SHA-256 and SHA-512), only a single digest using SHA-256 is supported in our case.

 For the following payload:
 ```